bjpop/haskell-linux-perf/README.ghc-events-perf.txt

 The test data files ParFib.perf.data and ParFib.eventlog were obtained with

-sudo path-to/ghc-events-perf record +RecPerf -o ParFib.perf.data -RecPerf ./ParFib +RTS -N2 -l-g-p
+sudo path-to/ghc-events-perf record +GhcEventsPerf -o ParFib.perf.data -GhcEventsPerf ./ParFib --RTS +RTS -N2 -la

 where ParFib is the Haskell program from